It’s that time of year: Daylight Savings Time is here and many are still feeling the hour we lost.

 Tip #5: Are you sleeping with a snorer?

 What if you lost 40+ minutes of sleep every night?
 Do you feel like you’re functioning in what is a Daylight Savings Hell?

 One Mayo Clinic study showed that the person sleeping next to a snorer loses an average of one hour of quality sleep per night!
 In fact, in an average relationship, a snorer wakes their partner an average of 21 times per night which adds up to around two years of sleep.

 When you solve snoring, you create the exact opposite of Daylight Savings Hell.
 Imagine getting an extra hour of sleep each night without spending more time in bed?
-Get the rest you need (and deserve): Shop our Snoring Noise Protection solutions.
+Get the rest you need (and deserve): Shop our earplugs for sleeping.